 The advanced search options gives you the ability to search image orientation, date range and from drop-down fields provided gives you the opportunity to pick your tags from a list and make your combination.
 You can select multiple drop-downs in one search along with date range and orientation.

 You can combine manually entered tags with drop-down selections.

 Once you have found the image you want, select it from the search results.
 This will show a larger version of the photo as well as details and keywords.
 Use the Download link on the bottom right of your screen, then select which file type you would like from the drop-down.
-Original file will download the uncompressed .TIFF file- highest resolution of that image, if highest resolution isn't needed, select one of the JPEG downloads.
+Original file will download the uncompressed .TIFF file- highest resolution of that image, if highest resolution isn't needed, select one of the JPEG options.